jcwright77/engaging_cluster_howto/README.md

 -   ssh (all): ssh is included in linux and osx distributions.

-    It is available in the bash shell under Windows 10 after enabling WSL, but in beta and seems to only support DSS(.dsa) keys presently (engaging issues rsa keys).
+    It is available in the bash shell under Windows 10 after enabling WSL, but in beta and requires several steps to install.

     You can do X11 forwarding for remote GUI usage.
 X11 usage requires XQuartz under OSX or [X-Win32](http://kb.mit.edu/confluence/pages/viewpage.action?pageId%3D148603332) under Windows.